TomekoYT/LegacySkyblock/README.md

 #### Pet Display
 - Show your active pet on screen
 - Show pet item, xp, icon
-- Works with Hypixel pet widget, fallbacks to Pets menu and autopet rules when missing
+- Works with Hypixel pet widget, fallbacks to pets menu, autopet rules and new loadouts system

 #### Action Bar